ni/install-systemlink-enterprise/release-notes/2023-03/README.md

 - Support for PostgreSQL 13 and 14

-- Users can now export data tables to CSV
+- You can export data tables to CSV

 - Product, results, and steps tables can be queried using the table query builder.